maxsean/insight-challenge-donation-analytics/README.md

 ```

 ## Running the Code
-While at the topmost directory in the file structure, and make sure `bundle install` was successful, you should be able to run
+While at the topmost directory in the file structure, and make sure the command `bundle install` was successful, you should be able to run
 ```
 ./run.sh
 ```